AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

 Find out what additional (to those already loaded in Step-1) SPICE kernel(s) is(are) needed to support SCLK to ET conversion.
-Look at the "sclk.req" and/or" SCLK" tutorial.
+Look at the "sclk.req" and/or "SCLK" tutorial.

 Find necessary kernel(s) on the NAIF's FTP site.

-Modify the program or meta-kernel to load this(these) kernels.
+Modify the program or meta-kernel to load this (these) kernels.

 Find the routine(s) needed to convert time between SCLK and ET.
-Look at the "sclk.req" and/or" Time"and "SCLK" tutorials.
+Look at the "sclk.req" and/or "Time" and "SCLK" tutorials.

 Find the
 "converter" routine's calling sequence specification.
-Look in    the" sclk.req" and the routine's source code header.
+Look in the "sclk.req" and the routine's source code header.

 Look at "naif_ids.req" and the comments in the additional kernel(s)